Skip to main content Skip to footer

 • signing a Statement of Commitment to these values

-• identify modern slavery risks;
+• identify modern slavery risks

-• take action when victims of modern slavery are identified.
+• take action when victims of modern slavery are identified

 In line with Procurement Policy Note 06/20, we apply a minimum of 10% of the evaluation criteria to Social Value for all contract opportunities with a value of £10,000 and above and use this to address modern slavery concerns.
 This may include tender evaluation questions centred around a supplier’s approach to diversity and inclusion, employment standards, and ethical leadership.
 We make sure that any Social Value commitment made by successful suppliers are then reflected in the contract terms.

 Where we identify a modern slavery risk, such as operating in a high-risk country or high-risk activities within the supply chain, we work with our suppliers to evaluate the risk.
-We use the Modern Slavery Assessment Tool where appropriate and develop mitigation measures which can be included in their contractual obligations.
+We use the Modern Slavery Assessment Tool (MSAT) where appropriate and develop mitigation measures which can be included in their contractual obligations.

 Our standard contracts for the supply of services contain terms regarding Modern Slavery Act compliance principles.
 These are reviewed during our due diligence and assurance process.
 We also use Government framework agreements, including the Crown Commercial Service frameworks, which contain these provisions.
 The contracts set out the behaviours expected throughout procurement and supply chain relationships.